delawaremathguy/ShoppingList14/README.md

 * Many code changes have been made and much has been simplified.

-* comments throughout the code have been updated -- some with expanded detail on why something is being done the way it is being done.
+* Comments throughout the code have been updated -- some with expanded detail on why something is being done the way it is being done.

 * The basic architecture of the app has been simplified.
 What started out in Version 1.0 as a few views with simple @FetchRequests finished using an MVVM-style architecture and Notifications that completely avoided using @FetchRequest.
 Version 2.0 of the app has now become ... *wait for it* ... an app having a few views with simple @FetchRequests.
 This is shocking!  *See the App Architecture comments below*.